sjrahimian/virtual.forest.mind/note-my-journey-in-note-taking.md

 Instead of finding *one* application that will contain all notes, I've decided to take a lesson from the world of software development, where each project (or notebook in this case) is it's own directory, and treat each note-taking endeavor as a self-contained project.

-This is how the folder structure looks like:
+This is the folder structure based on that idea:

 #### Version 1.0